 You can show a strong financial responsibility by making on-time payments on your credit card bills and much more.
 A strong employment history helps show stability.

-Why is it so hard to refinance my student loans after filing for bankruptcy?
+Why is it so hard to refinance student loans after filing for bankruptcy?

 As discussed earlier those who file for bankruptcy are thought of as high credit risk.
 No lender would ever give money to those who can’t show any potential in paying it back.
 It indicates financial irresponsibility no matter what led to you filing for bankruptcy.

-You could have gone through a divorce, a horrible accident, been subjected to the downturn of the market conditions but a lender will not take this into consideration.
+You could have gone through a divorce, a horrible accident, been subjected to the downturn of the market conditions but a lender will not consider this.
 Your personal circumstance which could have led to bankruptcy is not included in your credit history and all a lender needs to pay attention to is the credit history.

 Like we discussed earlier taking on the chin and be patient and rebuild your credit.
 Patience is key.